navin-mohan/navin-mohan.github.io/_posts/2018-12-31-dealing-with-endianess-cpp.md

 ```

 I think the example program is pretty much self-explanatory and `Boost.Endian` comes with a lot of bells and whistles.
 Therefore covering all of them in a single blog post is impossible.
-You find the official documentation [here](https://www.boost.org/doc/libs/1_61_0/libs/endian/doc/index.html) for more details.
+You can find the official documentation [here](https://www.boost.org/doc/libs/1_61_0/libs/endian/doc/index.html) for more details.

 ### Build your own container
 If you need even more control, you could just use a standard C++ `union` to roll out your own.